miladrayka/3s_application/README.md

 3S_Application
 --
-Straightforwarding Scoring Suite (3S) is a collection of several tools to ease the procedure of desiging a machine learning scoring function.
+Straightforwarding Scoring Suite (3S) is a collection of several tools to ease the procedure of desiging a machine learning scoring function by providing a GUI.

 ![](https://github.com/miladrayka/3s_application/blob/main/logo.png)